Find Trade Colleges

 Full Precision Metal Working at Chippewa Valley Technical College Report

-MIAT College of Technology landed the #8 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
-Located in the suburb of Canton, MIAT College of Technology is a private for-profit college with a small student population.
+MIAT College of Technology ranked #8 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+Located in the large suburb of Canton, MIAT College of Technology is a private for-profit college with a small student population.

 Women make up 12% of the precision metal working majors at the school.